danmar/cppcheck/man/manual.md

  * you need extra help troubleshooting a crash or weird bug.
  * you tagged a release candidate and want to run extra analysis on that.

+## Philosopphy

+It is very important that we do warn about unsafe code.
+We want that users feel confident about the code we say is "safe".

+However, a sloppy analysis that will report too much noise will not be useful.
+We need to have heuristics to avoid false positives.

+At the moment there is no whole program analysis but that will be added later to avoid definite false positives.

+The focus will be to detect "hidden" bugs.
+Good candidates are undefined behavior that does not cause a crash immediately but will just cause strange behavior.
+ * Buffer overflows
+ * Uninitialized variables
+ * Usage of dead pointers

 ## Compiling

 make USE_Z3=yes